What is the application process?

 Remember, our business partners don’t charge for these meetings.
 If you decide not to go ahead with Equity Release, then you won’t owe them a penny.

-When you have chosen an Equity Release plan, your adviser will send you a personal suitability report.
+When you have chosen an Equity Release plan, your advisor will send you a personal suitability report.
 The report sets out what they recommend for your current situation and also your fully personalised illustration of your plan.

 This will also explain all the benefits, risks, costs and schedules of the scheme.